Edens Landing railway station: History

 The upgrade of the train services in the 1980s led Leighton Developers to pay for a station at Edens Landing.
 It was installed and named in about 1985, and was officially opened on 25 January 1986 by the Minister of Transport at the time, Don Lane.
 (Note: Taken from the plaque (pictured).)

 On 21 April 1992, a second platform opened as part of the duplication of the line.

+In 2011, recycling bins were added to the station's platforms as part of Queensland Rail’s Public Place Recycling program, which was introduced in 2010.

 The Queensland Police Service used the station as a lesson for the general public on two separate occasions in 2018.
 The first occurred during February, when significant rainfall caused flooding in the area, particularly impacting the commute to the station.
 The police used the situation as a valuable opportunity to remind the public about flood safety, particularly advising motorists to avoid driving through floodwaters and reinforcing the message, 'If it’s flooded, forget it'.
 The second occurred in April, when the Queensland Police Service once again used the opportunity to educate the public, this time through a 'Lock It or Lose It' campaign.
 An officer conducted an inspection of the railway station car park, where the officer found one vehicle unlocked and others with valuables left in plain sight, highlighting the importance of securing personal property and the risks of both opportunistic and professional thieves.